marcpouzet/zrun/README.md

 semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
-All are based on the fix-point computation of a monotone function on a domain with bounded height that is done for every reaction.
-The present work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of
+All are based on the fix-point computation of a monotone function on a domain with bounded height that is done at every reaction.
+The present work builds directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of